 The dangers of patient to healthcare provider contact are very real.
 The Covid-19 virus has proven to be highly contagious, according to the World Health Organization (WHO), even more so than the influenza virus.
 More worrisome, according to Scripps Research Institute, as many as 45% of those infected may report having no symptoms at all.
 To be clear, lack of symptoms does not seem to equate with lack of health problems as some “asymptomatic” patients have impacted lung function.
 However, the main risk with asymptomatic carriers is that every person that comes into a physician’s office or a hospital is potentially a Covid-19 carrier, and if healthcare workers are in contact with Covid-19 patients, the physicians and nurses could themselves become infected.

 Consequently, healthcare workers need to limit their exposure to patients.
-For the same reasons, patients fear being exposed to asymptomatic but infected healthcare workers or other patients.
+For the same reasons, patients fear exposure to asymptomatic but infected healthcare workers or other patients.
 An even more troubling issue is that those who frequent healthcare medical centers the most, our seniors and those with comorbidities, have a much higher mortality rate due to Covid-19.
 These patients know that fact and it appears that many patients are now avoiding healthcare whatever the cost.
 According to the Centers for Disease Control and Prevention (CDC), between March and May there was a 42% decrease in emergency room visits.

 Those with health issues will have to see doctors.
 Unfortunately, though, it appears that Covid-19 is here to stay in the U.S. With sizable numbers of people in the U.S. refusing to follow mask or social distancing guidelines, Covid-19 may never be stomped out until there is a vaccine, but even the idea that a vaccine will stop the virus is not certain.
 According to the CDC, the influenza vaccination is only between 40 to 60% effective because the influenza virus mutates rapidly among other reasons.
 Vaccines target a specific virus.
 When the vaccine is manufactured months later, if the virus has mutated, the vaccine may not be effective.
 Fortunately for vaccine makers, Covid-19 appears to mutate at a slower rate.
 Still, the vaccine may only be 70% effective rather than 100%.